JorTurFer/AspNetCore.Identity.ByPermissions/README.md

 # AspNetCore.Identity.ByPermissions

+## Description
+This system provides a abstraction layer of the claims system, registering the claims as attributes.The Identity framework manages the access checks and the system store the different permissions in a collection in order to access them in a manager page.
+This does easier the work of manage the access becouse once the manage zone is written, it's only necesary add attributes.

 ## In Work:
 In the RazorPage branch I'm doing the views code to do full usage package.
 The branch will be merged when it's done.
 Between that, it's posible to use following the example proyect.

 ## Information in build
-Soon I am going to write the documentation, sorry...
+Soon I am going to write the documentation, sorry (The next info is not complete)...

 1. Register the "Permissions Service"
 ```cSharp